Seller’s Disclosure in Colorado: Here’s What You Must Disclose (2025 Update)

 Mechanical

-You also need to notify the buyer for any problems on the Elevator, Entry gate system, and also the Overhead doors.
+You also need to notify the buyer of any problems with the Elevator, Entry gate system, and the Overhead doors.

 Ventilation, Air, Heat